johnbrumley/desma158/day-9.md

 4. Add itself to the inventory when it gets picked up.
 5. Destroy the collectible game object.

-For getting started, you can make a script for each collectible object.
+For getting started, you can make a script for each type of collectible object.
 Here's one called `CollectibleScrap` for the scrapsOfCloth variable that was defined in the inventory above:

 ```csharp
 using UnityEngine;